- Video Blog: Simple Microwaves for Seniors that Are Easy to Use

 Each of these microwave ovens offers seniors and the elderly varying levels of ease and safety.
 Choose the best microwave for the senior in your life by evaluating their current abilities but don’t forget to consider their future needs too.
 Usually, though, microwaves with turn knobs and dial controls will be the simplest microwaves to use.

 Remember that there are other steps in cooking that seniors and elderly may need help with.
 For example, with arthritis, opening cans and jars are often painful.
 But, there is a wide range of tools to make opening cans easier and opening jars less painful.
-Another item to consider is an easy to use coffee maker too.
+Another item to consider is an easy to use coffee maker or even an easy to use toaster too.

 For a truly simple microwave for elderly and seniors, go with the Amana microwave oven above.
 It has a simple, one dial operation and is one of the best dial microwaves on the market.
 Most any senior will understand and use it without much difficulty.